jmhorjus/ProtoRINA/Code/README.txt

 ====================================================================

 (1) All source codes are under the ¡°src¡± directory.
-Four simple demos¡¯ source codes are included in this directory.
+Simple demos¡¯ source codes are included in this directory.
 See the configuration files in ¡°experimentConfigFiles¡± directory for details about demos¡¯ setup.